Q: How good at Yoga do I need to be to do the teacher training?

 Q: What is the Payment Policy?

 We are committed to keeping yoga training accessible.
 No payments are required until you are accepted onto the course.
 Once accepted you will need to secure your place by paying a deposit.
 The balance is then due in full or monthly instalments.
-Acceptable methods of payment include bank transfer and credit card.
-Please ring us at 020 3286 2534 or contact us for more details.
+Please ring us at 020 3286 2534 or contact us us for more details.

 Q: Do you offer accommodation?